Measurements all the way down the line

 - Sharps containers – dispose of properly, and do not overfill

 - Beware where others are working and consider safety of others

 *The Sentinel DTS has been independently classified to EN 60825-1 (2001-03) as a Class 1M laser product.

 Examples of typical laser safety warning labels:

 The Sensornet team offers a full solution and will design the entire engineering solution for you.
-This includes the fibre optic cable required and its installation, the sensing equipment and the monitoring and reporting software.
-Sensornet has the personnel and equipment to perform fibre optic installations across a number of industries and in the past has carried out installations ranging from inside oil-wells to along the length of pipelines to inside dams.
+This includes the fiber optic cable required and its installation, the sensing equipment and the monitoring and reporting software.
+Sensornet has the personnel and equipment to perform fiber optic installations across a number of industries and in the past has carried out installations ranging from inside oil-wells to along the length of pipelines to inside dams.

-Each specific installation requires specialised knowledge and equipment as well as dedicated fibre optic cable designs.
+Each specific installation requires specialised knowledge and equipment as well as dedicated fiber optic cable designs.
 Sensornet has built this knowledge over a number of years and together with installation partners is able to tackle the most challenging of installations.